antor44/Audio-Transcription/README.md

 Depending on your operating system configuration, you may need to create a Python virtual environment using either Anaconda or `virtualenv`.
 You must activate this environment to run the WhisperLive server.

-**Windows Installation (WSL2):**
+---

+### Windows Installation (WSL2)

 For Windows users, the local server runs through Windows Subsystem for Linux (WSL2), which is the default virtual system on Windows 10/11 for running native Linux software.

-First, if you didn't install WSL2 then open PowerShell or Windows Command Prompt in administrator mode:
+First, if you didn't install WSL2, open PowerShell or Windows Command Prompt in administrator mode:
 ```bash
 wsl --install
 ```